LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: Experiments

-The datasets used in this work consist of user queries in the local languages of eight markets: Brazil, Indonesia, Malaysia, Philippines, Singapore, Thailand, Taiwan, and Vietnam.
-The queries are related to the E-commerce domain.
+\textbf{Dataset}.
+The dataset is obtained from the conversation history of a large e-commerce company.
+It consists of user queries in the local languages of eight markets: Brazil, Indonesia, Malaysia, Philippines, Singapore, Thailand, Taiwan, and Vietnam.
+All the labelled data are collected through manual annotation by local customer service teams of each market.
+The samples with consistency labels from 3 taggers are selected to ensure the annotation quality.
+More details are in Appendix \ref{appendix:b}.

-Table \ref{table:data_train_test} shows the number of samples we have in each dataset.
-All the data are collected through the manual annotation by local CS teams of each market.
-We have the single-turn training data available in abundance over the course of business operation after years.
-These single-turn samples will serve as the demonstration pool for in-context learning.
-To evaluate the effectiveness of our methods, we also have the CS teams to manually annotate some real multi-turn online sessions to serve as the test set.
-Each session queries $\mathcal{Q}$ will only have the last query $q_n$ labelled.